 Across the street is one of Nashville’s most famous restaurants.
 A Nashville breakfast tradition, the Pancake Pantry boasts a menu with 21 pancake selections.
-Combining some surprising ingredients with family flapjack recipes, the ending results are pancakes that melt in your mouth.
-(Try chocolate chip or sweet potato flavors.)
+Combining some surprising ingredients with family flapjack recipes, the ending results are pancakes that melt in your mouth (try chocolate chip or sweet potato flavors).
 Saturday and Sunday mornings are especially popular at the Pantry, and the waiting line usually wraps around the building down 21st Avenue.

 For Parisian-style fare, Provence Breads & Café offers gourmet sandwiches and decadent baked goods in a relaxed, cozy atmosphere.
 In the center of the Village is one of Nashville’s local breweries.
 Boscos brews handcrafted beer and has won many awards for its Tennessee original Flaming Stone beer.
-There are more beers on the menu, too, suited to every beer taste imaginable, plus a variety of pasta dishes, oven-fired pizzas, and great sandwiches.
+There are more beers on the menu, too, suited to every beer taste imaginable, plus a variety of pasta dishes, oven-fired pizzas and great sandwiches.

 Sam's Place is a large, bustling sports bar with great food.
 With a younger crowd than the other Village spots, Sam's is a place where patrons can feel comfortable dressed in a t-shirt and jeans.
 Across the street from Sam’s Place is Fido.
 This funky coffeehouse is the heart and soul of Hillsboro Village.
-Fido draws a mix of Vandy students, Music Row execs, musicians and neighborhood locals.
+Fido draws a mix of Vandy students, Music Row execs, musicians, and neighborhood locals.
 Coffee is the main attraction, but large sandwiches and all-day breakfasts are crowd pleasers.
 Next door, newcomer Hot & Cold serves up espresso drinks and gourmet frozen treats from Ohio ice cream purveyor Jeni’s as well as local favorite Las Paletas.

 Every city seems to have a “midtown,” and Nashville is no exception.
-This bustling neighborhood, extending up Broadway and Division Street, is home to a variety of hotels, restaurants, and bars that come alive at night.
+This bustling neighborhood, extending up Broadway and Division Street, is home to a variety of hotels, restaurants and bars that come alive at night.

 A Nashville favorite for years, South Street Original Crab Shack & Authentic Dive Bar is known by locals as simply South Street.
-This Cajun restaurant serves large portions, spicy entrees, seafood, and barbecue.
+This Cajun restaurant serves large portions, spicy entrees, seafood, and barbeque.
 With a 'convertible' dining room and an open upstairs called the Treehouse, South Street is perfect for a casual atmosphere on a warm Southern night.